Last Updated:

 1. VCA Release uses Midi CC#09 - there's a bug in the Midi Device Panel - it hasn't got CC09!
 So it's like hitting the jackpot this time!
 At the moment VCA Release is assigned to a 14 bit Midi CC.

 2. LFO Waveform Sine/Square On/Off - they use CC#72 and #73.
 One ON while the other is OFF.
-This is not quite possible at the moment for the SX panel to assign 2 CC's for the same parameter.
+This is not quite possible at the moment for the device panel to assign 2 CC's for the same parameter.
 I just did Midi CC72 for the Sine and CC#73 for the Square.

 Patch selection utilize program changes 0-99, which selects the 0-99 presets, where 0-39 are ROM presets and 40-99 are user presets.